6.11. Representations: Different views

 Representations:

-Section views show a hidden part of a product (internal features or other parts that a normal view would not adequately show) by cutting away or removing some of that product.
-The otherwise hidden parts must be indicated by oblique hatching.
+Cross-sectional or sectional views show a hidden part of a product (internal features or other parts that a normal view would not adequately show) by cutting away or removing some of that product.
+The otherwise hidden parts should be indicated, for example by oblique hatching.

 Example of a section view properly labelled (Design 201510788)